gitmachtl/scripts/cardano/mainnet/README.md

 1. Make a temporary directory, change into that directory and run the following command:<br> ```sudo apt-get update && sudo apt-get download bc xxd jq curl```

-:floppy_disk: Transfer the *.deb files from that directory to the Offline-Machine.
+💾 Transfer the *.deb files from that directory to the Offline-Machine.

 **Offline-Machine:**